General considerations about adaptive trials

 Considerations when writing an adaptive design protocol

 There are general resources, such as the SPIRIT guidance, to help researchers write a high-quality trial protocol.
 Specific to adaptive designs, SPIRIT item 21b covers aspects of interim analyses, stopping rules, access to interim results, and interim decision-making.
 However, there are additional aspects that should be considered when writing a trial protocol for an adaptive design and researchers may use other guidelines on adaptive designs to assist them.
-These include FDA regulatory guidance 1, the Adaptive designs CONSORT Extension (ACE) 2, 3, adaptive protocol guidance in early phase trials 4, and other recommendations 5.
+These include FDA regulatory guidance 1, 12, the Adaptive designs CONSORT Extension (ACE) 2, 3, adaptive protocol guidance in early phase dose finding trials 13 (and early phase trials 4), and other recommendations 5.
 Here, we summarise the most important aspects from these documents, as well as these additional aspects that should be considered when developing an adaptive trial protocol, and these points apply to the entire protocol and not just the trial design and statistical sections.

 1. Describe the adaptive design clearly, including full details of trial adaptations which may be made.
 A diagram may be helpful especially for complex adaptive designs;